 Here are more details:

-- You don’t need to have a medical to qualify but may have to submit medical records.
+- You don’t need a medical to qualify but may have to submit medical records.

 What Are the Disadvantages of Enhanced Lifetime Mortgages?

-The disadvantages of an enhanced lifetime mortgage are that releasing a large amount of capital from your home will decrease your estate’s value.
+The disadvantages of an enhanced lifetime mortgage include that releasing a large amount of capital from your home will decrease your estate’s value.

 Here are more details:

-- It could take longer to get approved if you require a medical or a doctor’s report.
+- It could take longer to obtain approved if you require a medical or a doctor’s report.

 - A more considerable amount of money being paid out can affect your eligibility for means-tested benefits.

-- You’ll still incur early repayment charges if you decide to settle your mortgage.
+- You may incur early repayment charges if you decide to settle your mortgage.

-How Much Can I Borrow With an Enhanced Lifetime Mortgage?
+How Much Can Be Borrowed With an Enhanced Lifetime Mortgage?